-- Associate Professor of French, and Film and Media Studies
+- Associate Professor of French and Film and Media Studies

-- Associate Director of the Film Studies Program
+- Director, Film and Media Studies Program

 Contact1328 G Cathedral of Learning

 PhD, French Literature with a Designated Emphasis in Film Studies, University of California at Berkeley